 File concatenation menu.
-The user may concatenate multiple files from a file list or perform the concatenation process in complete directories (all types in a row), with or without subdirectories.
-This way the post processing can be realized in a few mouse clicks for a complete data set, e.g. by selecting a 'year' directory (for instance Y2014).
+The user may concatenate multiple files from a file list or perform the concatenation process in complete directories (all types in a row), with or without sub-directories.
+This enables the post processing of a complete data set, e.g. by selecting a 'year' directory (for instance Y2014) with just a few mouse clicks.